simao/Polls2k11/README.md

 ### Host it yourself ###

-You can install this script and host it yourself, please do!
+You can install this script and host it yourself.

 If you don't require JSONP, all you need to do is run polls.py every time you need to update the data.

 If you need JSONP, you can deploy a pollserver.py and use the endpoints defined there.

+Use can also use my installation to get the data, see below.

 ### Use http://polls.simaomata.com ###